 These principles are being implemented throughout the country to leverage transit access and transform auto-oriented office and industrial areas into successful transit-oriented centers.
 Station area uses as diverse as ballparks and high-technology centers have emerged along transit corridors in industrial areas.
 In Camden, New Jersey, a 6,000-seat minor league baseball stadium anchors a redevelopment that includes a waterfront park and aquarium along an existing high-capacity transit line.
-With the advent of modern streetcar service, Seattle's South Lake Union area has transformed from an underutilized warehouse district into a hub of technology and professional service offices with retail, dining, and housing options located throughout.
+With the advent of modern streetcar service, Seattle's South Lake Union area has transformed from an under-utilized warehouse district into a hub of technology and professional service offices with retail, dining, and housing options located throughout.
 In both of these examples, focusing on strong destination uses (both recreational and employment), providing an array of services, and improving the pedestrian environment have resulted in new, vibrant districts that create a strong ridership base for transit.
-Several brief ETOD case studies relevant to the Tacoma Station Area Plan are provided on the following pages, and may be considered further as redevelopment scenarios are prepared.

 Figure 19.
-Campbell Field (Windwatcher via Flickr)
+Campbell Field (Source: Flickr - Windwatcher)